jweissman/orsino/docs/mm.md

 - **Air Affinity** (Resistant to lightning and cold damage.
 Immune to paralysis effects.)<br/>50% resistance to Lightning, 50% resistance to Cold, 100% vulnerability to Fire, Immunity to Paralyze<br/>

 ### Automaton
-_Automaton is a Guardian Construct from the factory, 57 years old.
-They are of towering build with dark hair, dark eyes and an unreadable disposition._
+_Automaton is a Wandering Construct from the factory, 53 years old.
+They are of towering build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|